jahrik/home_lab/ghost/docker_swarm.md

-# Docker Swarm
+# Docker Swarm using an old laptop

 I'm using an old [Samsung R580 laptop](https://www.cnet.com/products/samsung-r580-jsb1-15-6-core-i5-430m-4-gb-ram-500-gb-hdd/specs/) to create a docker swarm cluster of one.
 I plan on adding a couple of 1u servers to this later, as I can afford it.
-Once I'm done testing pfSense on the Asus EEE Netbook, I'll most likely bring it into the cluster as a backup until that happens.
+Once I'm done testing pfSense on the Asus EEE Netbook, I'll most likely bring it into the cluster as a backup until I'm able to add the 1u servers.

-Docker has grown a lot over the past few years that I have been seriously playing around with it and using it at work.
+Docker has grown a lot over the past few years.
+During that time I have been seriously playing around with it and using it at work.
 Docker in swarm mode makes so many things possible quickly and simply.
-I'll go over the steps for installation and deployment of our docker swarm cluster of one and give some quick pointers and DOs and DONTs if I can think of any along the way.
+I'll go over the steps for installation and deployment of our docker swarm cluster of one and give some quick pointers and DOs and DONTs.

 ## You will need
 * 1 to 1000+ physical hosts, vms, ec2 instances, or whatever will run docker.